 In extremely dense cover and with a favourable wind, I believe a 70m shot is about max and any good hunter should be able to stalk within that distance.
 As a rule of thumb, one should get one’s shooting or rifle practice on paper at the range, and your stalking practice in the field up against live game.
 With experience, the two combined are generally a recipe for success.

 Above: A combination of good shooting ability and honed stalking skills, invariably leads to a successful hunt, however, both take dedication and practise.

 Some years back too I read an article in SAFARI magazine about a South African lion safari.
 The writer (being the client) waxed lyrical about his wild African lion hunt and how he was feted by the local tribesmen after he’d shot the lion.
-In reality they were the Xhosa farm workers (dressed like Masai for the occasion) and carrying out all sorts of pantomime whilst feting him as the mighty ‘lion slayer’.
-The last wild lion to roam that particular game rancher’s property was probably killed back in the late 1700s, and the Masai tribe live about 4,000 miles north east of South Africa's Xhosa tribe.
+In reality they were the tribal Xhosa farm workers (dressed like Masai for the occasion) and carrying out all sorts of pantomime whilst feting him as the mighty ‘lion slayer’.
+You could almost smell the sea in nearby Port Elizabeth.
+The last wild lion to roam that particular game rancher’s property was probably killed back in the late 1700s, and the true Masai tribe of East Africa live about 4,000 miles north east of South Africa's Xhosa tribe.